 Agendas & Minutes

+Agendas are available before the meetings.
 Minutes are also available following approval.

 Member Selection & Terms

 As per the Home Rule Charter, adopted by the citizens of Fredericksburg in 1991, the legislative and governing body of the City of Fredericksburg consists of a mayor and four council members.
 They are elected from the city at large.
 The term for the mayor and council members is two years.
-No mayor or council member may serve more than four consecutive two year terms in the same office.
+No mayor or council member may serve more than four consecutive two-year terms in the same office.
 The terms of the council members are staggered so that two members are elected to a regular term each year.

 Each member of the City Council must be a resident citizen of the City of Fredericksburg and have been so for a period of not less than 12 months immediately preceding his/her election.
 Each member must also be a qualified voter of the State of Texas and shall not be indebted to the City of Fredericksburg.

-Special meetings may be on the call of the mayor or two council members and whenever practicable upon not less than 12 hours notice to each council member, provided, however, that all meetings shall be open to the public, except for closed and/or executive meetings and sessions as provided and authorized by the Statutes of the State of Texas, and written public notice thereof given as required by the Statutes of the State of Texas.
+Special meetings may be held on the call of the mayor or two council members and whenever practicable upon not less than 12 hours' notice to each council member, provided, however, that all meetings shall be open to the public, except for closed and/or executive meetings and sessions as provided and authorized by the Statutes of the State of Texas, and written public notice thereof given as required by the Statutes of the State of Texas.